rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/admin/hold/hold_The_Cloud_of_Becoming.md

 ---

 ## [0] Purpose of This Scroll
-This scroll is for those who approach Civium carrying beliefs, prayers, scriptures, or gods—not to condemn or extract them, but to **translate** and **soften** the passage.
+This scroll is for those who approach CoCivium carrying beliefs, prayers, scriptures, or gods—not to condemn or extract them, but to **translate** and **soften** the passage.

 It does not ask you to stop believing.
 It asks whether your beliefs can **evolve without breaking**.